Three Things You Should Know About Paternity Testing

 2: The cost of a paternity test

 The costs of paternity tests vary depending on what kind of test you get.
 Tests that are done after the baby is born are usually less expensive than tests done before birth.
 The non-invasive prenatal tests are usually the most expensive type of paternity test, because of the advancement of the technology used during the test.
 Overall, prices generally range from around $400 to up to $2,000.

 3: What a paternity test will and will not tell you

 A paternity test can confirm the biological lineage of a child if the biological second parent is part of the testing.
 The test will tell you if the DNA of the two match, positive results meaning a 99.9% probability of paternity, and negative results meaning a 0% probability.
 The test cannot tell you if you are the grandparent of the child with DNA testing, and the test cannot distinguish between the DNA of two identical twins in the scenario that the possible parentage falls between two identical twins.

 If you are going through a separation—and need to establish child custody and support arrangements—but are unsure of the paternity, contact the Holmes, Diggs & Sadler.
 We have experience dealing with child paternity cases, and we will guide you through the process of determining paternity, as well as the ensuing legal process.
-Contact our office today at (713) 802-1777 to learn more about what we can do for you.
+Contact Houston child custody attorneys today at (713) 802-1777 to learn more about what we can do for you.